 If this is a concern for your dog, consult with a veterinarian at Dr. Kelly’s Vet to discuss options.
 And, while many dog owners insist that spaying and neutering leads to weight gain in their pups, that result is up for debate.

-If you’re a dog owner considering a spay or neuter for your pet, get your questions and concerns answered by one of surgical veterinary specialists at Dr. Kelly’s Vet.
+If you’re a dog owner considering a spay or neuter for your pet, get your questions and concerns answered by one of the surgical veterinary specialists at Dr. Kelly’s Vet.
+Book your appointment using our online booking tool, or by calling/texting.